-The project will deepen and extend the impact of our original research “Participatory Filmmaking and the Anlong Veng Peace Tours“, which was a ‘proof of concept’ pilot developed and delivered through the Cambodia strand of the AHRC Network Plus grant “Changing the Story: Building Inclusive Societies with, and for, Young People in 5 Post-Conflict Countries”.
-The follow on funding for impact will apply the successful methods developed during the original project in collaboration with two new Cambodian partners, the Bophana Audio Visual Center (Bophana) and Elephant Livelihood Initiative (ELIE), to extend the reach of the original project to address urgent challenges for environmental conservation and indigenous communities in Cambodia.
+This project applies the successful methods developed during the original project in collaboration with two new Cambodian partners, the Bophana Audio Visual Center (Bophana) and Elephant Livelihood Initiative (ELIE), to address urgent challenges for environmental conservation and indigenous communities in Cambodia.
 In the original research, we found that participatory filmmaking could empower young Cambodians as agents and beneficiaries of change by encouraging ownership of Cambodia’s histories of war and atrocity, and building dialogue and empathy across divided communities.
 In particular, we saw young people using their own films as grassroots advocacy tools as they disseminated them across and within their own networks.
 While the original research focused on issues of post-conflict reconciliation for younger generations in Cambodia, our findings highlighted important outstanding relationships concerning legacies of conflict, transitions from war to peace, and harms inflicted on the environment, particularly in terms of deforestation and wildlife loss.
-Thus, the primary aims of this follow on funding project is to deploy our successful participatory filmmaking methodology to encourage young people to take ownership and actively engage with conservation issues, and to amplify awareness of environmental challenges across communities.
+Thus, the primary aims of this follow on funding project was to deploy our successful participatory filmmaking methodology to encourage young people to take ownership and actively engage with conservation issues, and to amplify awareness of environmental challenges across communities.

 Cambodia’s forty years of conflict have left a legacy of environmental harms, including wildlife reduction, deforestation and the loss of cultural heritage informing locally grounded approaches to forest management.
 Cambodia’s transition to peace and subsequent development has witnessed unsustainable environmental exploitation and widespread environmental harms.
 Deforestation during and after conflict has caused further loss of rare and endangered wildlife and wild elephant numbers, in particular, have sharply declined as a consequence of the loss of their natural habitats.
 Indigenous communities, who have close cultural and spiritual relationships to elephants, suffer particularly as a marginalised group within wider Cambodian society and subject to unsustainable development pressures affecting the forests that they reside in.
 Conservation practice around elephant habitats, and issues facing indigenous communities who live alongside elephants, therefore offers a key site through which to encourage active engagement with wider environmental and development challenges in Cambodia.